AruulmozhivarmanS/Convolutional-Codes-SDR-GNU-Radio/README.md

 # Convolutional-Codes-SDR-GNU-Radio
-Out of Tree block for Convolutional Codes for use with GNU Radio
+Out of Tree blocks for Convolutional Codes for use with GNU Radio.
+It includes Convolutional Encoder and Viterbi Decoder.